Gene McKinney

-Gene C. McKinney (born November 3, 1950) is a retired United States Army soldier who served as the 10th Sergeant Major of the Army (SMA), serving from July 1995 to October 1997.
+Gene C. McKinney (born November 3, 1950) is a retired United States Army soldier who served as the 10th Sergeant Major of the Army (SMA), serving from June 1995 to October 1997.
 He was the first African American to reach that rank in the United States Army.
-In 1998, he was court-martialed on a variety of charges including sexual harassment and obstruction of justice.
-He was convicted of the obstruction of justice charge and demoted to the rank of master sergeant.
+In 1998, he was court-martialed on charges including sexual harassment and obstruction of justice.
+He was convicted of obstruction of justice and demoted to the rank of master sergeant.

 Early life and education

 McKinney was born in Monticello, Florida, on November 3, 1950.
 He is one of six siblings, all of whom served in the United States Army.
-One served as an officer; one retired as a Master Sergeant; another served in the Vietnam War; and an identical twin, James C. McKinney, was a Command Sergeant Major.
+One served as an officer; one retired as a master sergeant; another served in the Vietnam War; and an identical twin, James C. McKinney, was a command sergeant major.